gluru/Kare-Dev/integrations/box/oauth.md

 ![Configuration](configuration.png)

 Now you will need the URL of your DX Console.
-You can copy that from the browser URL tab once you are signed-in in the DX Console.
-It should be something like `https://csr.<ENV>.karehq.com/details/<ORG-ID>/kbm#`.
-ENV is for example `us` or `stg`.
+You can copy that from the Box configuration URL that is located in the form and paste it in Oauth 2.0 Redirect URI field.
-For the legacy Dashboard `https://<YOUR-DOMAIN>.dashboard.karehq.com`.
-The first word in the URL is your domain.

-In _OAuth 2.0 Redirect URI_ type the following URL by replacing your domain in the template: `https://csr.<ENV>.karehq.com/details/<ORG-ID>/kbm#/box/auth/callback` (or for the legacy Dashboard `https://<YOUR-DOMAIN>.dashboard.karehq.com/box/auth/callback`).

-If you make a mistake, don't worry, Box will tell you by highlighting the text field in red.

 ![Redirect URI](redirect-uri.png)